 If a patient initiates sexually inappropriate conversation or behaviour, this should be respectfully discouraged and a record of the incident made.
 Having a staff member or third party in attendance throughout the examination may help prevent any misunderstanding or accusation.
 If the patient persists in the inappropriate behaviour, the optometrist should end the optometrist/patient relationship by dismissing the patient.

-Sexual activity between an optometrist and a patient, even if perceived as consensual by those involved, is by definition considered to be professional misconduct.
+Sexual activity between an optometrist and a patient, even if perceived as consensual by those involved, is by definition considered to be sexual abuse of the patient.

-Because of the broad definition of sexual abuse in the RHPA, it is problematic for an optometrist to have a social relationship with a current patient.
+Because of the broad definition of sexual abuse in the RHPA, a social relationship with a current or former patient may be considered sexual abuse.
 There are different types of social engagements that may be considered “dating.”
-However, professional misconduct occurs whenever a relationship with a patient involves behaviour or remarks of a sexual nature.
+However, sexual abuse occurs whenever a relationship with a patient involves behaviour or remarks of a sexual nature.

 Program to Provide Funding for Therapy and Counselling

-The legislation requires that all regulatory health Colleges have a program in place to provide funding for therapy and counselling for individuals who are sexually abused while they are patients of a regulated health professional.
+The legislation requires that all regulatory health Colleges have a program in place to provide funding for therapy and counselling for individuals who are alleging sexual abuse while they were patients of a regulated health professional.
 The College of Optometrists has established a segregated fund for this purpose and application forms are available for individuals who wish to request funding for therapy.
 Applications for funding are considered by the Patient Relations Committee.

 Eligibility for Funding

-- there must have been a finding by the Discipline Committee that the person, while a patient of a current or former member of the College of Optometrists of Ontario, was sexually abused by the optometrist; and
+- it is alleged, in a complaint or report, that the individual, while a patient of a current or former member of the College of Optometrists of Ontario, was sexually abused by the optometrist; and

 - the date of the alleged abuse must be on or after January 1, 1994.